RAVING-Informatics/Pangenome-Realignment/README.md

 Workflows for Pangenie-based genotyping using HPRC pangenome graphs are available on [GitHub](https://github.com/eblerjana/pangenie) and [BitBucket](https://bitbucket.org/jana_ebler/hprc-experiments/src/master/genotyping-experiments/).

+There is also a snakemake workflwo available [here](https://github.com/vgteam/vg_snakemake)

 ## Cohort Variant Calls
 The HPRC has also provided combined VCFs and allele frequencies from 2,504 unrelated srGS samples of the 1KG, which they generate using their [Giraffe-DeepVariant pipeline](https://s3-us-west-2.amazonaws.com/human-pangenomics/index.html?prefix=publications/PANGENOME_2022/DeepVariant-1000GPcalls/).
 This will serve as a useful resource for variant frequency annotation and filtering.